jamiebergen/meeting-timezones/README.md

 A WordPress plugin to calculate meeting times for users in various timezones.
 The interface was built with React, and it runs in the WordPress admin dashboard.

+To use the plugin as-is, download red-mtg-tz-calc.zip and install it as you would any other WordPress plugin.

 ![screenshot of user interface](https://github.com/jamiebergen/meeting-timezones/blob/master/mtg-tz-calc.png)

 ## Getting Started